Resources for Oregon beneficiaries

 Total Medicare enrollment in Oregon

-In 2009 there were 653,905 Medicare beneficiaries in Oregon, which is 16.9 percent of its total population.
-That compares with 16 percent of the United States population enrolled in Medicare.
+835,111 people were enrolled in Medicare in Oregon as of September 2018.
+That’s 19.9 percent of its total population, compared with about 18 percent of the United States population enrolled in Medicare.

 Breakdown of the aged vs. disabled

-Individuals who qualify by virtue of their age alone make up 83 percent of Oregon Medicare recipients.
-The balance — 17 percent — are on Medicare as the result of a disability.
-Kentucky has the highest percent of Medicare recipients listed as disabled (28 percent), followed by Alabama, Mississippi, West Virginia and Arkansas.
-Hawaii has the smallest percentage at 12 percent, followed by North and South Dakota at 14 percent each.
+Individuals who qualify by virtue of their age alone make up 86 percent of Oregon Medicare recipients.
+The other 14 percent are on Medicare as the result of a disability.
+Kentucky had the highest percentage of Medicare recipients whose eligibility was based on a disability (24 percent), followed by Alabama, Mississippi, and Arkansas at 23 percent and West Virginia at 22 percent.
+Hawaii had the smallest percentage of disabled enrollees at 10 percent, followed by New Jersey at 13 percent and North and South Dakota at 12 percent each.

 Medicare spending per recipient